Akameki/competitive-programming/README.md

 **what's this for?**
 lets me store and sync work between computers.
 keep track of all the cp-related work I've done in one place.
-feel free to ask me for help on any question I have here.
+feel free to ask me for help on any problem I've solved.

 ---

 ## file structure
 separated by competitions/sites.
-contest folders are a subset of the problems folders.
+`/contests/` contains what was submitted, `/problemset/` will have their upsolves.
 ```
 AdventOfCode
 └── <year>